Accounts

 type to implement a HD wallet that is compatible with Ethereum type addresses.
 It uses Ethereum's ECDSA secp256k1 curve for keys (eth_secp265k1

-) and satisfies the EIP84 for full BIP44 paths.
-This cryptographic curve is not to be confused with Bitcoin's ECDSA secp256k1 curve.
+) and satisfies the for full paths.
+This cryptographic curve is not to be confused with curve.

 The root HD path for Slinky-based accounts is m/44'/60'/0'/0